Victory Songs

 Victory Songs is the third studio album by Finnish folk metal band Ensiferum.
-It was released on 20 April 2007 by Spinefarm.
+It was released through Spinefarm on 23 March 2007 domestically, and on 20 April 2007 in the rest of the world.
 It is the band's first full-length album to feature new members Petri Lindroos, Sami Hinkka and Janne Parviainen, and the last to feature Meiju Enho.